 To collect on a claim, you must meet the policy’s definition of disability.
 This can vary greatly by company and policy.
-The broader the definition, the more insurance will cost.
+The broader the definition, the more it will cost.

-Long term disability insurance policies will typically define disability in one of the following four ways:
+Long-term disability insurance policies will typically define disability in one of four ways.

-The any occupation definition of disability means you are ineligible for benefits if you can work any other job.
-This is true even if the jobs you are able to perform with a disability pay much less than what you earned prior to becoming disabled.
+An any occupation definition of disability means you are ineligible for benefits if you can work any other job.
+This is true even if the jobs you can perform with a disability pay much less than what you earned before becoming disabled.

-The opposite of the any occupation definition is own occupation.
+An own occupation definition of disability is the opposite of any occupation.
 A policy with an own occupation definition of disability protects your ability to work in your given profession.

 You will be covered if a disability prevents or limits you from working the job you had when you became disabled.
 Even if you’re able to work in another capacity, you will still be eligible for benefits.
 You may also collect benefits on an own-occupation policy if:

-- You have to work less hours because of a disability.
+- You have to work fewer hours because of a disability.

-- There are some tasks of your job you can’t perform.
+- There are some tasks in your job you can’t perform.

 If you're lucky, an own occupation provision may be included in your base coverage.
 In other cases, it may only be available as a rider.
 Because of how wide this definition of disability is, some insurance companies will not make it available to certain professions.